Harsh-cyber005/Code-Pusher/README.md

 1. **Auto-Commit**: The extension automatically commits any changes to the local Git repository at the specified interval.
 2. **Auto-Push**: After Stopping the Auto-Commit, the extension asks if user wants to push the code to remote repository or not, if yes, then it pushes the changes to the configured remote repository and branch.
 3. **Logging**: Every commit and push action is logged for your reference.
+4. **Manual Control**: You can manually commit or push your code using the provided commands.

 ## Commands

 - **Start Committing Code**: Begins the auto-commit and push process.
 - **Stop Committing Code**: Stops the auto-commit and push process.
+- **Commit Now**: Manually commits the code changes.
+- **Push Now**: Manually pushes the committed changes to the remote repository.

 These commands are available through the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P`), or you can add keybindings for them.